MinatoNamikaze02/data-structuring-and-querying-using-gen-ai/README.md

-# Generative AI Integration for LongShot AI assessment
+# Data aggregation using GenAI

 This repository contains the Python 3 code for the LongShot AI assessment, showcasing the integration of Generative AI with a Retrieval Augmented Generation (RAG) model.
 The application scrapes data from a specific Wikipedia page, processes it through a RAG system, and uses Large Language Models (LLMs) to generate informative responses based on user queries.